natebarksdale/natebarksdale.github.io/src/content/blog/2008-12-16-the-stream-of-consciousness-discipline.md

 description: An exploration of how modern technology influences writing, contrasting the unfiltered flow of Kerouac's prose with the editing capabilities of contemporary word processors.
 emoji: 🌀
 tags:
-  - ✍️ Writers
+  - ✍️ Literature
+  - 🌀 Complexity
+  - 💡 Ideas
-  - 🖥️ Technology
+  - 📝 Writing
-  - 📜 Literature
+  - 🌐 Blogging
 haiku: |
   Scrolls tell a tale,
   Editing steals the essence,